spacetelescope/pandokia/doc/source/programming_db.rst

     import pandokia.db_sqlite as dbdriver

     db = pandokia.db_sqlite.PandokiaDB( filename )
+        # filename is the same as you would use with sqlite3

 The object does not connect to the database when you create it.
 You can call db.open() to explicitly connect, or it will connect